IHE/ITI.PIXm/input/pagecontent/volume-1.md

 ## 1:41.2 PIXm Actor Options

-Options that may be selected for each actor in this profile, if any, are listed in the Table 41.2-1.
+Options that may be selected for each actor in this profile, if any, are listed in the Table 1:41.2-1.
 Dependencies between options when applicable are specified in notes.

-Table 41.2-1: PIXm Actors and Options
+**Table 1:41.2-1: PIXm Actors and Options**

 | Actor                                       | Option Name               | Reference |
 | ------------------------------------------- | --------------------------| --------- |